The listings featured on this site are from companies from which this site receives compensation. Read the

 Winner: The Farmer’s Dog

+For most pup parents, The Farmer’s Dog will be the less expensive option.
 To calculate prices, I used the figures for Mookie, my late 72-pound American Staffordshire Terrier.
 I also checked how much it would cost to feed “Big George,” a 13-pound French Bulldog/Chihuahua mix.

 Feeding Big George according to The Farmer’s Dog costs $3.33/day.
 Just Food For Dogs recommends its Turkey and Macaroni mix, which costs $3.01 per day.

 Both services let you move away from their recommendations.
-If you swap one Farmer’s Dog meal for another, the price stays the same.
+If you swap a Farmer’s Dog meal for another, the price stays the same.
 But with JustFoodForDogs the price may increase.
+For example, giving Big George JFFD’s grain-free Beef and Russet Potato diet would cost $3.50/day, and feeding Mookie Chicken and Rice would set you back $12.75/day.

-Your first Farmer’s Dog box is a two-week trial order.
+Your first Farmer’s Dog box is a 2-week trial order.
 If your dog turns their nose up at The Farmer’s Dog, you can get a full refund if you donate the remaining food to a local animal shelter.

 JustFoodForDogs offers a refund if you’re dissatisfied with any purchase, so long as you make your claim within 30 days of your order.

-Features Comparison: JustFoodForDogs vs The Farmer’s Dog
+JustFoodForDogs vs The Farmer’s Dog – Quick Overview

 JustFoodForDogs